legal-hkr/comfychair/README.md

 To support multiple ComfyUI servers, the app's internal settings and backup structure has been redesigned.

 If you are updating from v0.8.2 or earlier, please consider performing a **factory reset** after upgrading to avoid unexpected behavior.
+Backup files created with earlier versions are not compatible with v0.8.3.

 ## Overview